Wet Leg (album): Critical reception

 In a more mixed review Kitty Empire, selecting it as her Observer Album of the Week, nevertheless expressed disappointment at the album's mundanity, stating "Wet Leg’s unself-conscious art seemed initially to foreground the ridiculousness of everything (especially weird stains).
 Their album, by contrast, drills down hard into how rubbish exes are.
 Relatable, of course, understandable too, but perhaps not what was originally indicated by those lobster claws."

+Showbiz by PS included the album in its list of the best albums of the 2020s so far, placing it at number 14, while Treblezine ranked it at number 44 on a similar list.

 Wet Leg are the first band from the Isle of Wight to achieve a UK number 1 album.